aplavin/tm_navigator/README.md

 ### The end

 Now you're all set!
 You can access the running Flask app via the `{IP_ADDRESS}:5000`, where `{IP_ADDRESS}` is the one you got previosly. and you can work using vim inside the container.

+### Important notes

-Don't forget to push your changes before the container shutdown!
+* Don't forget to push your changes before the container shutdown!
 It won't save the changes you made if you don't push them.
+* Whenever you change your network settings (e.g. after chaning `/etc/hosts` and rebooting) you should run `sudo systemctl restart docker` to prevent any Docker-related issues with container running.
+It basically won't work correctly if you don't do so.